UModeler/UModeler.github.io/_sources/UVEditor/uvtransform.txt

 Pivot
 =======
  | The default pivot position for rotating and scaling is the center of the selected elements.
-If you want to change the pivot location, use `Cross Cursor`, which can be enabled in `Settings` on the inspector.
-The location of the `Cross Cursor` will be the pivot when you transform elements while it is visible on the working area.
+If you want to change the pivot location, use ``Cross Cursor``, which can be enabled in `Settings` on the inspector.
+The location of the ``Cross Cursor`` will be the pivot when you transform elements while it is visible on the working area.
  |

   .. figure:: /images/UModeler_UVEditor_UsingCrossCursor.gif
      :scale: 55 %

-     Using `Cross Cursor` while scaling and rotatin
+     Using ``Cross Cursor`` while scaling and rotatin

 Snap
 ========
- | With `Snap` enabled you can move or rotate the selected elements by a specified unit.
-These `snap` parameters can be set in `Settings` on the inspector.
+ | With ``Snap`` enabled you can move or rotate the selected elements by a specified unit.
+These ``Snap`` parameters can be set in ``Settings`` on the inspector.
  |

   .. figure:: /images/UModeler_UVEditor_Snapping.gif